anwe712/ExpenseTracker/README.md

 # 💸 Expense Tracker (Java + SQLite)

-A simple command-line based Expense Tracker built in Java using SQLite.
+A simple command-line-based Expense Tracker built in Java using SQLite.
 This project allows users to register/login, add expenses, set monthly budgets, and view a spending summary — all managed via a local database.

 ---